-BCU designed as a centralized FPGA controller Air traffic control Air Traffic Control (ATC) is a service provided by groundbased controllers who are responsible for maintaining a safe and efficient air traffic flow.
-Future generation of ATC: Airborne Self-Separation, an operating environment where pilots are allowed to select their flight paths in real-time.
+Air Traffic Control (ATC) is a service provided by ground-based controllers who are responsible for maintaining a safe and efficient air traffic flow.

+Future generation of ATC: distributed control by Airborne Self-Separation.

+Airborne Self-Separation, an operating environment where pilots are allowed to select their flight paths in real-time.